 What are onboarding emails?

 Onboarding emails are sent to new customers after signing up for a product or service.
-These emails aim to familiarize users with the interface, key features, and platform to maximize value, especially during trial periods.
-Effective onboarding emails can improve user engagement and retention, leading to long-term customer satisfaction.
+They aim to familiarize users with the interface, key features, and platform to maximize value, especially during trial periods and ultimately lead to long-term customer satisfaction.

 But, like many confuse jackets for coats (they are not the same folks), onboarding emails are often mistaken for welcome emails.